Much greater risk of mental disorders in children of low-income parents

 – The connection between parents' income and mental disorders in adopted children supports the hypothesis that a part of the background for mental disorders in children and young people is due to social factors.
 But the associations were clearly lower than in the general population, Kinge explains.

-Nevertheless, Kinge emphasizes that this study cannot conclude that low income causes mental illness.
+Nevertheless, Kinge emphasises that this study cannot conclude that low income causes mental illness.
 Low-income families often have other challenges at the same time.

 – Studies from Sweden and other countries indicate that it is not the money itself that casually affect mental disorders in children of parents.
 For example, access to health information, fetal origins, upbringing and other environmental conditions may explain our findings, Kinge says.